Entex/dnacode/README.md

 options:
-  -h, --help            show this help message and exit -d                    Decode message instead of encode -b                    Encode/decode from or to binary (auto detec in
+  -h, --help            show this help message and exit -d                    Decode message instead of encode -b                    Encode/decode from or to binary (auto detec in decode mode) --separator SEPARATOR
-                        decode mode)
-  --separator SEPARATOR
-                        Set separator, DEFAULT=' ' (space) --force               skip validation and try to force a result --version             show program's version number and exit
+                        Set separator, DEFAULT=' ' (space) --force               skip validation and try to force a result --ascii               use extended ascii representation instead of 6-bit [a-zA-Z0-9 .]
+  --version             show program's version number and exit
 ```